philcgithub/kubernetes/kubectl cli/service.md

 # (This will automatically use the pod's labels as selectors)

 # Or
-kubectl create service clusterip redis --tcp=6379:6379 --dry-run -o yaml
+kubectl create service --type=clusterip redis --tcp=6379:6379 --dry-run -o yaml

 # (This will not use the pods labels as selectors, instead it will assume selectors as app=redis.
 You cannot pass in selectors as an option.
 So it does not work very well if your pod has a different label set.
 So generate the file and modify the selectors before creating the service)